fpco/stackage-upload/README.md

 stands: if the Cabal project gives me the green light to add http-client as a dependency to cabal-install, I'll send the pull request myself.

-For give some more background: Cabal currently requires that all dependencies be part of the Haskell Platform.
+To give some more background: Cabal currently requires that all dependencies be part of the Haskell Platform.
 I disagree with this decision, since distributing a binary does not require that the libraries be available as well.
 The last time TLS support in the Platform was raised, the best option for this